Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Tenant features/GitOps/Private Helm Registry/private-helm-registry-setup.md

 ## Configuring an Azure Container Registry

 The ACR configuration for this process is also very simple.
-If there is already an ACR present in the azure environment it is possile to use that one, however, if it´s wanted to it is possible to configure a new ACR for the specific purpose of this setup.
+If there is already an ACR present in the Azure environment it is possile to use that one, however, if it´s wanted to it is possible to configure a new ACR for the specific purpose of this setup.

-How to configure an Azure Container Registry in the azure portal:
+How to configure an Azure Container Registry in the Azure portal:

 1. Select Create a resource -> Containers -> Container Registry
 ![Basics Tab Configuration](../../../../img/Private%20Helm%20Registry/acr-step-1.png)